 Before you pull out your tweezers, you need to understand a few things about your beloved brows.
 These are a few pointers that you absolutely must keep in mind for perfectly shaped eyebrows.

 Understanding which hair you should tweeze and which strands you shouldn’t touch makes all the difference when you want to get the perfect brow shape and enhance the appearance of your eyebrows.

 Use a creamy brow pencil and outline an ideal arch with care once you’ve determined how your brows should curve.
 This way, you’ve created a stencil, and it’s easier to remove only the hairs that fall above or below it.
 Also, you won’t get carried away and over-pluck.
 Knowing your arch limits is also essential.
 An arch that’s too high will look unnatural.

 - Choose The Right Tweezers

 Choosing the right tweezers makes a tremendous difference in plucking and also in the amount of pain you experience.
 It’s best to go for sharp, slanted style tweezers because they grab strays quickly and won’t pinch your skin along with the hairs.

 - Say Goodbye To Your Magnifying Mirror

-Use a regular mirror in a well-lit room and ditch your magnifying mirror.
+Use a regular mirror in proper lighting and ditch your magnifying mirror.
 It can make it look like there’s more hair to pluck than there really is.
 This will inevitably lead to over-plucking.